A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Abstract

-In this work, we present the first multicenter lymphoma benchmarking dataset covering four common lymphoma subtypes and healthy control tissue.
+Timely and accurate lymphoma diagnosis is essential for guiding cancer treatment.
+Standard diagnostic practice combines hematoxylin and eosin (HE)-stained whole slide images with immunohistochemistry, flow cytometry, and molecular genetic tests to determine lymphoma subtypes, a process requiring costly equipment, and skilled personnel, causing treatment delays.
+Deep learning methods could assist pathologists by extracting diagnostic information from routinely available HE-stained slides directly, yet comprehensive benchmarks for lymphoma subtyping on multicenter data are lacking.
+In this work, we present the first multicenter lymphoma benchmark, covering four common lymphoma subtypes and healthy control tissue.
 We systematically evaluate five publicly available pathology foundation models (H-optimus-1, H0-mini, Virchow2, UNI2, Titan) combined with attention-based (AB-MIL) and transformer-based (TransMIL) multiple instance learning aggregators across three magnifications ($10\times$, $20\times$, $40\times$).
-On in-distribution test sets, models achieve multiclass balanced accuracies exceeding $80\%$ across all magnifications, with all foundation models performing similarly and both aggregation methods showing comparable results.
+On in-distribution test sets, models achieve multiclass balanced accuracies exceeding $80\%$ across all magnifications, with foundation models performing similarly, and aggregation methods showing comparable results.
 The magnification study reveals that $40\times$ resolution is sufficient, with no performance gains from higher resolutions or cross-magnification aggregation.
 However, on out-of-distribution test sets, performance drops substantially to around $60\%$, highlighting significant generalization challenges.
 To advance the field, larger multicenter studies covering additional rare lymphoma subtypes are needed.
 We provide an automated benchmarking pipeline to facilitate such future research.
+Our paper codes is publicly available at \url{https://github.com/RaoUmer/LymphomaMIL}.